 I'm not a real estate agent, but I know the best ones here in Maremma who really know their stuff, especially when it comes to all the ins and outs of purchasing a property in Italy when you don't already live here.

-So, if you'd like a helping hand in finding just what you are looking for within your budget, get in contact with me via the form at the bottom of the page, and you'll soon have details of places to look at on their way to you :)
+So, if you'd like a helping hand in finding just what you are looking for within your budget, get in contact via the form at the bottom of the page, and you'll soon have details of places to look at on their way to you :)

 In the meantime, take a look below at some lovely places for sale in Maremma.